creatubbles/ctb-api-unity/README.md

 Supported Unity versions: `4.2.0` and newer
 Supported output platforms: `Android`, `iOS`, `macOS`, `Windows desktop` (and possibly others, not yet confirmed)

-*NOTE* For Unity 5 projects, please consider using https://github.com/creatubbles/ctb-api-unity/ instead.
-It offers cancellable requests, more detailed error reporting and improved performance.
+*NOTE* For Unity 5 projects, please consider using https://github.com/creatubbles/ctb-api-unity/ instead for following benefits:
+- cancellable requests
+- detailed error reporting
+- improved performance

 *NOTE2* This library is still under development, and the SDK API might change in the future versions.

-## Documentation
-SDK API reference (Doxygen generated) is available under `Docs/reference/html/` as `index.html`.

 ## Installation
 Copy  `Assets/Scripts/Creatubbles` to you project's `Assets/Scripts` folder.